Table of Contents

 Preparing a homemade diet for your cat requires extra time.

-You can save some time by preparing a week or two’s worth of food at a time and freezing meal-sized portions.
-Thaw the food in the refrigerator overnight and then warm it to body temperature before feeding.
+You can save time by preparing a week or two’s worth of food and freezing meal-sized portions.
+Thaw the food in the refrigerator overnight and warm it to body temperature before feeding.

-Homemade food should be discarded after two hours at room temperature or after a few days in the refrigerator.
+Homemade food should be discarded in the refrigerator after two hours at room temperature or after a few days.

 Make a Gradual Switch